 - Hyaluronic acid – This seals in hydration to help the top layer of your skin prevent moisture loss.

 - Vitamin C – This brightens dark skin and decreases dark spots with consistent use.

-- Retinol/Vitamin B3/Peptides – These ingredients stimulate the production of collagen and elastin in the skin, helping to prevent lines and sagging.
+- Retinoids retinol and tretinoin/Vitamin B3/Peptides – These ingredients stimulate the production of collagen and elastin in the skin, helping to prevent lines and sagging.

 - Colloidal sulfur/niacinamide – These decrease the inflammation of the skin, calming redness and irritation.
 They also improve acne with antimicrobial effects.